CMU-IDS-Fall-2022/assignment-3-cl_hw/writeup.md

 # How social and economic factors impact innovation in America? <br />
-We used data source from https://opportunityinsights.org/data/.
+We used data source from Social mobility in the U.S.(https://opportunityinsights.org/data/ ).
 Specifically, our team has focused on two main aspects - neighborhood commuting zone & parent income.
 By visualizing the relationship between commuting zone and innovation rate and parental income and their children innovation rate, we are able to conclude that neighborhood and parent income do impact innovation in America. <br />

-East and West coast have higher invention rates than other parts of the U.S.  <br />
+- East and west coast have higher invention rates than other parts of the U.S.  <br />
-The higher income of a parent, the great possibility that his/her children would become inventors.
+- The higher income of a parent, the great possibility that his/her children would become inventors.

 ### Based on the interactive charts from our app, Vermont is the 1st inventor state in the U.S.
 ![image](https://user-images.githubusercontent.com/75749274/195476987-e54a8120-7b2f-4975-9e57-b92aedbe7705.png)